ed-kung/CSUN-Econ-160/README.md

 - A 3x5 inch index card of notes.
 You can fill out both the front and the back with any notes you wish.

+Scratch paper is provided.

+At the end of the exam, you will turn in both your scantron and your exam booklet.
+You will also show me your student ID to verify your identity.

 # Suggested Study Habits

 My number 1 tip is to not try to cram everything in at once.
 Your brain needs time to digest.
 Spread out your study in 30 minute to 1 hour chunks throughout the week.
 I suggest the following schedule: